sdiehl/wiwinwlh/tutorial.md

 onto the generated code for the compiler target.
 Cmm code code generated from Haskell is CPS-converted, all functions never return a value, they simply call the next frame in the continuation stack.
-All evaluation of functions proceed by indirectly jumping to a code object with it's arguments placed on the stack by the caller.
+All evaluation of functions proceed by indirectly jumping to a code object with its arguments placed on the stack by the caller.

 This is drastically different than C's evaluation model, where are placed on the